► Third-gen Kuga driven in two hybrid forms

 Together the power units produce 222bhp, with the electric motor accounting for 108bhp of that, confirming the unstressed nature of the engine.
 Ford claims over 200mpg under the latest, more rigorous WLTP testing regime, but once you’ve sapped the batteries, a figure closer to 40mpg is more likely in the real world.

 Various driving models are on offer, as well as the ability to store electrical energy ready for driving in a ULEZ area.
-Officially, the 14.4kWh battery pack will serve up to 35 miles of zero-emission driving and should only take around three hours to charge on a dedicated wallbox.
+Officially, the 14.4kWh battery pack will serve up to 35 miles of zero-emissions driving and should only take around three hours to charge on a dedicated wallbox.

 It’s brisk, rather than quick – the 188bhp diesel Kuga’s faster, stat fans – but at 32g/km of CO2 this one’s going to have user choosers drooling in a way Mitsubishi’s Outlander PHEV simply doesn’t.

 Channelling that grunt to the forward axle is a Ford-developed CVT transmission, with artificial ratios within its software to mimic a more conventional automatic.
 It works to a degree, but it still causes the engine to work harder at lower speeds, which sounds loud and gruff in the process.

 How much does it cost to charge an electric car?

 How easy is the Kuga to live with?

 In typical Ford fashion: very.
 That it’s a Focus facsimile inside – albeit roomier – is not a shock, so it’s very easy to use, if not the most exciting dashboard to look at.
 Acres of black plastic and fabric doesn’t help give it much sparkle, either.